supahero1/shnet/docs/c/error.md

-Additionally, even if the application has some way of attempting to fix errors (freeing memory, file descriptors, etc.), it might not be aesthetic to add big `if` statements after every function to report the error, or even worse, make a `while` loop to continuously retry.
+Additionally, even if the application has some way of attempting to fix errors (freeing memory, file descriptors, etc.), it might not be aesthetic to add big `if` statements after every function to report the error, or even worse, a `while` loop to continuously retry.

 Moreover, some applications might not want to continue if any error occurs.
 For